indeedeng/imhotep/docs/quick-start.md

 1. In Imhotep TSV Uploader, click the index name.
 2. In the search field near the top of the page, click **Upload TSV** and browse to the TSV file that contains your index data.
 Repeat this step to upload additional data files to your index.
 To upload multiple files at one time, with the index name selected, drag and drop the files to the TSV Uploader window.

-NOTE: If you upload a TSV file to the wrong index, you must manually remove the shard with the index from Imhotep.
+NOTE: If you upload a TSV file to the wrong index, you must manually remove the shard that contains the index from Imhotep.
 [Learn how]({{ site.baseurl }}/docs/troubleshooting).

 When the process completes successfully, `indexed` shows as the status of the file.
 If the process fails, `failed` shows as the status.
-Errors are written to a `.error.log` file, which you can download to your computer and view.
+Errors are written to a `.error.log` file, which you can download to your computer.

 To download a data file to your computer, select *indexName* **>** *dataFileName* and click the download button in **Operations**.